Donearm/Cooking-Recipes/pizza_making.md

 After that, work the dough by stretching it, pulling it over the center, rotating 90° and stretching again.
 Do this until the stretching starts to lacerate the dough.
 Then stop.

 Let it sit for 2 more hours.
 Repeat the stretching and pulling.
+Let it rest for about 30 minutes.
+Separate into multiple balls, if needed.

 Then put in the fridge overnight, at least.
 Better yet for a whole 48 hours.